-3.1 The council receives information, either via Council Switchboard or the Out of Hours call centre, regarding emergency events, situations and major incidents from various sources.
-These include calls from the public, notification from the emergency services, the Met Office, or National Flood Forecasting Centre, the London Local Authorities Coordination Centre [LLACC] and other partner agencies switchboards.
-On receiving this notification, Switchboard will contact the on call Council Silver.
+3.1 The council receives information, either via the council switchboard or the out of hours call centre, regarding emergency events, situations and major incidents from various sources.
+These include calls from the public, notification from the emergency services, the Met Office, the National Flood Forecasting Centre, the LLACC and other partner agencies switchboards.
+On receiving this notification, the switchboard will contact the on call Council Bronze.

-Calls for Council assistance could also be received from another London Borough seeking mutual aid, or from a Council department or service provider.
+Calls for council assistance could also be received from another London borough seeking mutual aid, or from a council department or service provider.

-The London Borough of Hillingdon has an on call Council Silver.
+The London Borough of Hillingdon has an on call emergency command structure.
 Any partner agency can contact them 24 hours a day, to notify them of a major incident.